Where is Prime Video’s Butterfly Filmed?

 Busan, South Korea

 The crew of ‘Butterfly’ also set up camp in Busan for the filming of some of the scenes, with an entire episode being named after the city.
 This added a personal element to the process, as Busan is also the hometown of actor Daniel Dae Kim.
-He described the process of lensing Busan’s active markets and how it was of significance to him in an interview with NPR, where he stated: “I’d invited 15 of my cousins and aunts and uncles and nephews to come to set, and this being their first experience at all of show business in their neighborhood market was a moment I’ll never forget, because it meant so much to me.
+In an interview with NPR, he described the process of lensing Busan’s famous Jagalchi market, located at 52 Jagalchihaean-ro in district Jung-gu.
+He stated: “I’d invited 15 of my cousins and aunts and uncles and nephews to come to set, and this being their first experience at all of show business in their neighborhood market was a moment I’ll never forget, because it meant so much to me.
 It was literally the coming together of all of my worlds.”
 Busan is no stranger to large-scale productions, with hit titles such as ‘Oldboy,’ ‘Black Panther,’ and ‘Decision to Leave‘ all featuring the city.

 Andong-si, South Korea